 The certification is voluntary.
 The restaurant decides for itself whether it wants to be certified.
 We offer independent inspection and thus additional security for the guests.
 If a restaurant would like to be certified, it is welcome to contact us.

 In order for hotel rooms to be certified, they must, among other things, dispense with textile furniture and curtains.
 Mite-proof mattress, duvets, and pillow covers must also be provided.

-You can find the criteria for hotel rooms here.
+You can find the criteria for the certification of hotel rooms here.